 Photo by Sarah Walker.

-His films have screened at festivals across Australia and the world.
-In 2009 he was invited to attend the Rencontres Henri Langlois Student Film Festival in Poitiers, France, and in 2013 he was a participant in the Melbourne International Film Festival's Accelerator Program with the short film Hungry Man.
-His 2016 film Tanglewood received completion funding through the Screen Australia Hot Shots program.
-In 2018, his feature screenplay for Hungry Man won the prestigious Shore Scripts international screenwriting prize.
-In 2019 he served as script editor and story consultant on the VicScreen/Stan development fund project, Bulldog’s Alley, and his feature screenplay Cherry took out 1st place in the Horror/Thriller category of the Slamdance Screenplay Competition.
-He co-wrote the screenplay for Justin Dix’s Blood Vessel, starring Nathan Philips and Alyssa Sutherland, released worldwide and acquired by Shudder in 2020.
+Jordan’s films have screened at festivals across Australia and the world.
+In 2009 he attended the Rencontres Henri Langlois Student Film Festival in Poitiers, France, and in 2013 he was a participant in the Melbourne International Film Festival's Accelerator Program with the short film Hungry Man.
+His 2016 film Tanglewood received completion funding through Screen Australia’s Hot Shots program.
+In 2018, he won the Shore Scripts international screenwriting prize and in 2019 he won first place in the Horror/Thriller category of the Slamdance Screenplay Competition.
+He co-wrote the script for Justin Dix’s Blood Vessel, starring Nathan Philips and Alyssa Sutherland, released worldwide and acquired by Shudder in 2020.
+In 2022, Jordan was one of nine writers selected for Impact Australia, an intensive eight-week screenwriting incubator run by Imagine Entertainment.

 Get in touch through this form or email contact@jordanprosser.com.